Just Around the Corner...

 A supportive Town of Gorham, a flexible landlord, eager people showing up wanting to work, local artists, local partnerships, and a husband with mad creative, design, construction, and carpentry skills......there would be no turning back.

 We hope to deliver really wonderful baked goods.
 We want our space to be used by the community.
 We want to teach inclusion through food cultures.
 We want to learn from each other.
-We will impact food insecurity by donating a loaf of bread for every loaf sold.

 Why "The Sullivan House"